-The Story Behind Why Paris Is So Fashionable
+The Story Behind Why Everyone Is So Obsessed With French Style

 It’s called the “City of Lights”, but perhaps a better name for Paris would be the “City of Style” (according to us, at least).
 Home to some of history’s most famous designers and still known as a locus of fashion and glamour worldwide, France’s capital is basically a sartorialist’s dream come true; and when we come to think of it, it seems as though it’s always been that way.

 There’s undeniably an obsession with French style and fashion, but where did this fanaticism begin?
 We strive to emulate the effortless cool-girl vibe French girls exude, while simultaneously lusting after the most classical polished pieces by designers like Chanel and Dior.
 We use the word “chic” synonymously with fashionable, without even acknowledging that we’ve adopted a foreign word into our vernacular.
 Meaning something completely different than cute or stylish, the word implies that certain je ne sais quoi that French girls have inspired us to chase.
 But why: What exactly is it about France and it’s capital city that gives it this inexplicable allure?

 Put simply, France is the centre of fashion—and it has been for a long time.
 In fact, France’s position as a worldwide voice of sartorial authority can be traced all the way back to King Louis XIV.
 The Culture Trip notes that in an effort to bolster the economy with luxury goods, “Louis brought a number of artistic industries, including the textile trade, under the control of the royal court, which became the worldwide arbiter of style.”
 With the best materials and craftsmen at their disposal, Louis’ courtiers quickly became the world’s fashion icons —a relatively unheard of concept before this point.